PedanticHacker/ReChess/README.md

 - analyze a chessboard position
 - load a chess engine to play against it or to analyze with it
 - flip the chessboard
-- force the chess engine to play a move even if it's not on turn
+- force the chess engine to make a move when its opponent is on turn
-- paste a FEN from the clipboard by double-clicking the FEN editor, then you can analyze the chessboard position or play a game from there
+- paste a FEN from the clipboard by double-clicking the FEN editor, then analyze the chessboard position or play a game from there onwards

 ## Which chess variants are supported?